Discounted cash flow analysis

 - Study the target and determine key performance drivers

 The first step in performing a DCF, as with any valuation exercise, is to study and learn as much as possible about the target and its sector.
 Shortcuts in this critical area of due diligence may lead to misguided assumptions and valuation distortions later on.
 This step involves determining the key drivers of financial performance which enables the analyst to design a defensible set of projections for the target.

 A terminal value is used to determine the remaining value of the target after the projection period.
-The final year in the projection period represents a steady state or normalized level of financial performance, as opposed to a cyclical high or low.
-The two widely accepted methods to calculate terminal value are exit multiple methods (EMM) and the perpetuity growth method (PGM).
+The final year in the projection period represents a steady-state or normalized level of financial performance, as opposed to a cyclical high or low.
+The two widely accepted methods to calculate a terminal value are exit multiple methods (EMM) and the perpetuity growth method (PGM).

-The target's projected FCF and terminal value are discounted to the present and summed to calculate its enterprise value.
-Please note that the company share price is not identical with enterprise value divided by the number of shares.
-To calculate share price, one needs to do certain adjustments regarding loans and cash etc.
+The target’s projected FCF and terminal value are discounted to the present and summed to calculate its enterprise value.
+Please note that the company share price is not identical to enterprise value divided by the number of shares.
+To calculate share price, one needs to do certain adjustments regarding loans and cash, etc.